-If a dialled number is not found at the local PBX, the call can be sent to the remote PBX.
+The PBX first searches local extensions for a matching number.
+If a dialled number is not found at the local PBX, the call can then be sent to a remote PBX, and the remote PBX checks the TIE Line Routing Table for a corresponding entry.